ARMmbed/mbed-os-5-docs/docs/reference/api/platform/SleepManager.md

 }
 ```

-Note: Mbed OS handles sleep for you automatically when you call any of the wait functions.
-You do not need to call `sleep()` directly unless you are overriding the default sleep handling of Mbed OS.
+<span class="notes">**Note:** Mbed OS handles sleep for you automatically when you call any of the wait functions.
+You do not need to call `sleep()` directly unless you are overriding the default sleep handling of Mbed OS.</span>

 ### Sleep modes